All Episodes

 Conservative listeners have their ideals reinforced by the shows, which ultimately lead to even more extreme views.

-When it comes to the elites, the rap against this program has always been that you people are idiots.
+The rap against this program has always been that you people are idiots.

 You are mind-numbed robots.

-You don't know anything until you tune in to me every day to A, find out what to think, B, find out what to do, and C, get your marching orders.
+You don't know anything until you tune into me every day to A, find out what to think, B, find out what to do, and C, get your marching orders.

-That you are only passionate about your beliefs because you're sponges, and you soak up my passion, and I stoke your fire, and I send you out there all enraged.
+And you soak up my passion, and I stoke your fire, and I send you out there all enraged.

 It really isn't a mystery.